jeancarlo-javier/voidshell/docs/index.md

 ## What It Does

 - Simple in-page terminal with stateful command history.
-- Supports basic variable assignment, lookup, and expression eval.
+- Supports variable assignment, lookup, and expression evaluation with Python-like syntax.
 - Built-in commands: `vars`, `clear`, `help`.
 - Keyboard: `Enter` to run, `ArrowUp/ArrowDown` to navigate history.